jamesmh/coravel/Docs/Scheduler.md

 To learn about creating and using invocables [see the docs.](./Invocables.md)

+1. Don't forget to make sure that your invocable is registered with the service providers as a scoped or transient service.

-To schedule a invocable, use the `Schedule` method:
+2. To schedule a invocable, use the `Schedule` method:

 ```c#
 scheduler